 The full paper on user authentication with EPAS can be downloaded as a PDF document (English language) here:

 EPAS is a patented (USPTO 9,292,681 B2, EP2767922) solution developed by Detack GmbH and its Swiss partner Praetors AG.
-It is an on-premises SaaS solution for enterprise wide, automatic and regular password quality assessment and enforcement for a wide range of systems.
+It is a solution for enterprise wide, automatic and regular password quality assessment and enforcement for a wide range of systems.
 EPAS addresses the overwhelming issue of maintaining secure passwords in large, heterogeneous environments containing Microsoft A/D, Linux/UNIX, IBM System z, SAP and more.

 EPAS uses a self-developed, patented technology in order to extract all relevant password data from a target system and to use this information as well as bundled intelligence data and analytics algorithms to assess the resilience of passwords against attacks.
 EPAS employs only legitimate cipher text extraction methods and therefore does not cause any system availability risk for the target.